KrishithaS/CS30-Major-Project/proposal.md

 - Letter options
 - Words
 - Start page
-- If the guesses word is a real word but is not in the crossword then add it to bonus
+- If the guessed word is a real word but is not in the crossword then add it to bonus
-- If the guessed word is not a real word display show a error
+- If the guessed word is not a real word display a error
 - Reached the end page
+- Swiping mechanics(to connect the letters in letter wheel)

 ## Nice To Have